 - 1. The college logo t-shirt, apron, and name tag that identifies Junior or Senior student status (if applicable) and course must be worn at all times.
 Cosmetology Instructors must wear their college logo t-shirt, apron and name tag. - 2.
 Cleanliness and hygiene (including use of deodorant and breath mints) is essential for all students.
 Excessive body odors or smoke are not acceptable in the school/professional environment.
 If a student smokes during a designated break, they must wash their hands and refresh to dissipate the smoke and odors that may be offensive to others.
 While the college will make every effort to avoid embarrassment to a student who is not in compliance in this area, the college will ask the student to go home. - 3.
 Hair shall be clean and styled at all times.
 Students' hair must always be dry and styled when entering the college.
 Students who wear makeup must have this applied before scheduled class time.
 Class time is not for styling hair or applying makeup, unless it is a designated assignment performed on another student, client, or mannequin.
 Hair accessories may be worn but must be consistent with the hairstyle.
 Manicured hands are important to gain respect as a professional.
 No hats are allowed. - 4.
-All student apparel must include clean, stylish, black or blue denim, full length or tea length pants or capris.
-The following types are not permitted: leggings, bib overalls, sweatpants, yoga pants, athletic pants, pants with visible logos, stained, frayed cuffs, excessive holes/rips/tears. - 5.
+All student apparel must include clean, stylish, black or blue denim, full length pants.
+The following types are not permitted: leggings, jeggings, bib overalls, sweatpants, yoga pants, athletic pants, pants with visible logos, stained, frayed cuffs, excessive holes/rips/tears. - 5.
 Undergarments must not be visible outside of clothing. - 6.
 Shirts must be college logo t-shirts for Cosmetology students (no gray) and Cosmetology Student Instructors college logo t-shirts will be gray.
 Students are permitted to wear a long sleeve shirt under their college logo t-shirts, in the following colors: black, white or gray.
-College logo t-shirts must be clean, unstained, and free of holes or rips.
-The following types of tops are not permitted: shirts with visible names or logos on them, hoodies, other sweatshirts and cardigans.

-- 7. Visible socks must not distract from the students' professional attire. - 8.
+College logo t-shirts must be clean, unstained, and free of holes or rips. - 7.
+The following types of tops are not permitted: shirts with visible names or logos on them, hoodies, other sweatshirts and cardigans. - 8.
+Visible socks must not distract from the students' professional attire. - 9.
 Shoes must have a low-heel and a closed-toe.
-The following types of shoes are not allowed: furry boots or slippers (i.e.: UGG style boots) and Croc style.
+The following types of shoes are not allowed: furry boots or slippers (i.e.: UGG style boots) and Croc style. - 10.
+Fingernails, whether natural or artificial, must not exceed 1/2" past the finger tip.